Silly-Bytes/firefox_control_steroids/entry.md

         r           Reddit
         g           Github
         o           Open a new tab
-        /           Search for the current content in the clipboard
+        s           Search for the current content in the clipboard /           Jump to the tab with url mathing a user input

 What does this do?, you might be wondering...